Chris Sanders (quarterback): Orlando Predators

 In 2004, Sanders signed with the Orlando Predators.

 Manchester Wolves

 In 2004, Sanders signed with the Manchester Wolves of af2 where he played in 16 games, passing for 4,184 yards and 66 touchdowns.
 He set seven team records, while finishing second in the league in passing and also led the team in rushing with 129 yards.
-Overall, Sanders ranked second in the league in rushing touchdowns with 18 fora total of 84 touchdowns on the season.
+Overall, Sanders ranked second in the league in rushing touchdowns with 18 for a total of 84 touchdowns on the season.

 Orlando Predators (second stint)

 In 2005, Sanders appeared in six games - starting three - for the Orlando Predators.
 For the season he was, 68-of-128 for 897 yards and 16 touchdowns with two interceptions and had a 53.1 completion percentage and quarterback rating of 100.3 while also rushing 15 times for 22 yards and three touchdowns.
 He was promoted to starter after his strong second-half performance in the 72–60 victory against the New York Dragons after Joe Hamilton went down in the first half with a shoulder injury.
 In that contest, Sanders completed 13-of-17 passes for 130 yards, two touchdowns and two rushing touchdowns.
 Sanders made contributions in Orlando's 52–49 victory over the Georgia Force as he made his first start for the Predators in place of Hamilton and completed 20-of-34 passes for 236 yards and three touchdowns along with a rushing touchdown.
 He was 18-of-31 for 262 yards and five touchdowns at the Philadelphia Soul.
 Sanders was 13-of-37 for 221 yards and five touchdowns and one interception against the Austin Wranglers.